Data Centers in Nottingham

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Nottingham as of September 2025.
-Businesses connect to all major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, via private network links to the primary UK hubs in London and Manchester.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Nottingham's data centers, as of September 2025.
+Secure, low-latency access to all major cloud providers is achieved via private network extensions to the primary UK hubs in London and Manchester.

 Bare Metal: Bare metal server options are available in the Nottingham market.
-Providers such as IONOS and Leaseweb offer dedicated server solutions that can be deployed to support compute-intensive workloads.
+Providers like Hivelocity and IONOS can service deployments in the region, offering dedicated compute for performance-sensitive workloads.

 Power Analysis

-Average Cost Of Power: Industrial electricity pricing in the region is approximately £0.17/kWh as of September 2025.
-This competitive rate, compared to other European hubs, helps control operational expenditures for high-density deployments.
+Average Cost Of Power: Industrial electricity pricing in the Nottingham area is approximately £0.17/kWh, as of September 2025.
+This rate is often more favorable than in the London market, creating a meaningful long-term operational cost advantage for high-density deployments.

 Market Access, Business & Tax Climate